 We can turn this hypnotic grasping thinking around.
-We can end the false hallucination of warring self and other.
-As Bucky said,
+We an end the false hallucination of warring self and other) As Buckysaid, you or me.

-"Humanity is taking its final examination.
-We have come to an extraordinary moment when it doesn't have to be you or me.
 There is enough for all.
 We need not operate competitively any longer.
-If we succeed, it will be because of youth, truth and love."
+If we succeed, it will he because J of youth, truth and love."
+J